wur-bioinformatics/introduction-to-bioinformatics/week5.md

 (w5box5)=
 :::{admonition} Box 5: The RNA world
+:class: tip
 Many other types of RNA exist in the cell and they perform important regulatory functions:

 - miRNA (micro RNA): Small (20-21nt) pieces of RNA that are cut from a longer pre-miRNA hairpin. miRNAs bind to target sites in mRNA and prevent binding of the messenger.
 - siRNA (short interfering RNA): are generally 20-24nt long pieces of RNA that work similar to miRNAs but instead of actively preventing translation, the targeted mRNA is cut into pieces and destroyed.

 ![](images/Week5/Fig_Box_5_Picture18.png)

 - snoRNA (small nucleolar RNA): Guide the methylation and pseudouridylation of ribosomal RNA required in the mature rRNA.
 - lncRNA (long non-coding RNA): >200not long stretches of RNA that arise from transcription but (appear to) have no open reading frame.
   How many of these lncRNAs have a specific function and what that function might be is not clear.
 Most might simple be the result of pervasive transcription.
 - piRNA (piwi interacting RNA): Found in animals and slightly longer than miRNAs (26-31nt), they interact with piwi proteins. piRNAs are implicated in epigenetic gene silencing, but not much is known.
   :::

 For the understanding of transcriptome analysis it is important to remember that in eukaryotes most genes contain introns and that one gene can have many transcripts.